alakajam-team/alakajam/articles/alakajam-competition-rules.md

 Since there is no ratings involved, the rules are much more relaxed.
 While the ranked divisions are only made for video games, card & board games are allowed here.
 The only rules are:

-* You cannot work on a game you started before the event.
-You can however use any assets you made beforehand.
 * All third-party assets are allowed as long as you have the license to use them.

+There are additional rules **if you submit an existing project** of yours.
+These are fuzzy rules only aimed at preventing abusive self-promotion:

+* You must spend a significant part of your week-end working on the game ;
-Note: For best feedback, it is advised to let people know what you did/did not make during the jam.
+* Use the game description to let people know what you did/did not make during the jam ;
+* Make it easy to play the parts you worked on (eg. don't make testers play the full game to try your final boss!).

 ## In case of doubts...